 - Banner image

-- Background image or confirm color for background
+- Background image or confirm color for the background

 Here are further details on the design elements needed: